ghpua/terraform-eks/README.md

 # Terraform EKS Cluster
-PoC for EKS cluster deployment
+See credits for source/base works

 __NOTE__: deploying an EKS cluster will incur cost for AWS resources.